buildwithgrove/path/docusaurus/docs/develop/path/cheatsheet.md

 ## 3. Run the `PATH` Gateway

+Start the `PATH` Gateway by running the following command:

 ```bash
 make path_up
 ```

-This will start the `PATH` Gateway.

 You should see the following output: